yzernik/squeakroad/docs/development.md

 	pip install .
 	```

-- Make sure that `~/.lnd` directory (created by docker container) has read permissions.
-You may need to change the permissions:
+- Copy the `~/.lnd` directory from the docker container to your host machine.
 	```
-	sudo chmod -R 755 ~/.lnd/
+	docker cp lnd_client:/root/.lnd/ ~/.lnd
 	```

 - Run squeaknode with authentication disabled: